Purim 2018 – mind vs spirit, logical and creative thinking

 The way we should conduct ourselves on Yom Kippur is, surprisingly for such a spiritual holiday, very intellectual-minded.
 We think, contemplate and analyze our motives, actions, and mistakes.
 We search for a way to make up for the wrongs we did unto others.
 We outline the things we can do better in future.
 All this engages solely the intellectual side.

-Moreover, we refrain from anything physically pleasurable or dealing with the material realm, for that involves feelings, and they do not belong to the intellectual side.
+Moreover, we refrain from anything physically pleasurable or dealing with the material realm.
+For that involves feelings and they do not belong to the intellectual side.
 Feelings “disrupt” our intellectual processes.
-Anyone who ever tried to concentrate on studying for their final exams while in the first stages of a relationship with a new partner can easily comprehend that.
+Try to concentrate on studying for an important exam in the first stages of a relationship, or after a painful breakup.

 On the other hand, on Purim, we are to dance, be merry, forget who we are, drink wine.
-Drink “until we know not”.
-And now that we understand the nature of the two sides in us, we may see that “until we know not” does not necessarily mean get drunk till you are senseless.
+Drink “until we don’t know”.
+Now that we understand the nature of the two sides in us, we may better understand it.
+These words do not mean get drunk till you are senseless.
 Quite the contrary.
 The requirement is to avoid doing anything intellectual that has to do with knowledge and thought.
-Not to analyze, not to ponder, not to reflect, not to contemplate – but rather to make noise, to dance, to drink, to be merry, for, after all, it isn’t us, it’s someone else.
+Not to analyze, not to ponder, not to reflect, not to contemplate.
+Rather to make noise, dance, drink, be merry.
+For, after all, it isn’t us, it’s someone else.
 To allow our spiritual side to completely dominate, with zero intellectual interference.

-But the most interesting thing is that either one of these ways allows us to reach spiritual enlightenment – not in the sense of “spiritual side” but in the sense of spirit=soul.
-This part of us which is neither the spiritual not the intellectual sides but rather above both of them, which strives to raise itself and be closer to God from whom it comes, as is so beautifully described in the creation of Man, in the book of Genesis 2:7: “And breathed into his nostrils the breath of life”.
+But the most interesting thing is that either one of these ways allows us to reach spiritual enlightenment.
+Not in the sense of “spiritual side” but in the sense of spirit=soul.
+This part of us which is neither the spiritual not the intellectual but rather above both.
+Which strives to raise itself and be closer to God from whom it comes.
+As it is so beautifully described in the creation of Man.
+Genesis 2:7: “And breathed into his nostrils the breath of life”.

 Thus, next year I shall endeavor to look on Purim from this new perspective and enjoy it in a different way.